Sleep apnea treatment Sep, 19 2024

 Your CPAP humidifier water chamber needs to be washed daily and given a thorough clean at least every fortnight.
 Doing so may safeguard your health, prolong the lifespan of your device and maximize the effectiveness of your treatment.

-How to thoroughly clean your CPAP equipment.
+Go to, How to thoroughly clean your CPAP equipment.

 Humidifiers must be cleaned and refilled nightly